Guide for plan members

 - You cannot have accepted a lump-sum payment to settle a long-term disability claim.
 If you have accepted a lump-sum payment, you may be entitled to termination benefits or a retirement pension.

-A disability pension is paid to you if you become totally and permanently disabled before age 60 (55).
+A disability benefit is paid to you if you become totally and permanently disabled before age 60 (55 for correctional employees and certain ambulance paramedics).
 You will be paid a pension for your lifetime.

-If you return to work for an employer that participates in the Public Service Pension Plan, we will stop paying you your disability pension and you must resume making contributions to the plan.
+If you return to work for an employer that participates in the Public Service Pension Plan before age 60 (55 for correctional employees and certain ambulance paramedics), we will stop paying you your disability benefit and you must resume making contributions to the plan.
 When you retire, you will be eligible for a regular lifetime pension.

-Why would you take a disability pension rather than a regular pension?
+Why would you take a disability benefit rather than a regular pension?

-If you become disabled after your earliest retirement age but are younger than 60 (55), a disability pension may provide you with a higher benefit than a regular pension.
+If you become disabled after your earliest retirement age but are younger than 60 (55 for correctional employees and certain ambulance paramedics), a disability benefit may provide you with a higher benefit than a regular pension.

-The rules for calculating disability pensions are complex.
+The rules for calculating disability benefits are complex.
 Contact the plan for information or to discuss your individual situation.

 Looking for more detail?
 These links will help you